Docker Intro

 docker run --help | less

-7. Clean up:
+Clean up: docker ps -a

 docker rm test1 test2 test3